hyperledger-solang/solang/docs/installing.rst

 Installing Solang
 =================

 The Solang compiler is a single binary.
-It can be installed in many different ways, so the method that suits your needs.
+It can be installed in different ways.

 Download release binaries
 -------------------------

-For Ubuntu, there is an x86-64 binary available in the github releases:
+For Linux x86-64, there is a binary available in the github releases:

 `<https://github.com/hyperledger-labs/solang/releases/download/v0.1.3/solang_linux>`_

-For Windows x64, there is a pre-built binary available here:
+For Windows x64, there is also a binary available:

 `<https://github.com/hyperledger-labs/solang/releases/download/v0.1.3/solang.exe>`_